 During crunching I take the information source and read it many times looking for nuggets of information, patterns or ideas that compliment or jar with my current knowledge.

-I used to use mind-maps to store this information, but they soon became unwieldy – so I now just use a Nimbus Note to store everything about that subject.
-I niche it down a little and use a clear note titling structure and tags to organise.
-More on the system here.
+I used to use mind-maps to store this information, but they soon became unwieldy – so I now just use a my PKMS to store everything about that subject with relevant and clear tagging.

 Most of my notes are plain text or images, but sometimes I’ll spend time writing my notes out on paper and add them as an image.
 I’ve been dabbling around with A3 paper for my personal knowledge management also – an analogue personal knowledge management system.